buraksagir1/social-media-app/README.md

 2- Go to root of the file in the terminal: cd social-media-app

-3- Install dependencies:
-npm install
+3-Go to the root directory of the project.
+To install the necessary dependencies: npm install

 4- Start the project: npm run dev